Using the GAPS Diet to Improve Digestion

 Your Gut is Alive:

-There is thought to be about 500 different species of microrganisms within the gut.
+There are thought to be about 500 different species of microorganisms within the gut.
 Many of the microorganisms in the human gut have yet to be characterized.
-The majority of the gut is made up of different forms of bacteria but there are also many forms of yeasts, single celled eukaryotes, helminth parasites and various different viruses.
-One of the unique viral forms are called bacteriophages which are viruses of bacteria.
+The majority of the gut is made up of different forms of bacteria but there are also many forms of yeasts, single celled eukaryotes, helminth parasites, and various different viruses.
+One of the unique viral forms is called bacteriophages which are viruses of bacteria.

 Communities of microorganisms are located in every exposed area and cavity of the body.
-However, the gut provides a dark, moist environment with continuous supply of nutrition and so it is the optimal breeding ground for microbial life.
+However, the gut provides a dark, moist environment with a continuous supply of nutrition, so it is the optimal breeding ground for microbial life.

 Microbial cells make up anywhere from three to six pounds of weight within the individual.
 The vast majority of these are beneficial and help metabolize food particles and form highly absorbable nutrients for the person to digest.